forestgrape/coronavirus/2_biological/coronavirus.md

 * infection and efficient replication
     - alveolar type 2 cells
     - alveolar macrophages
+    - ciliated epithelial cells in the bronchi
 * infection but no replication
-    - dendritic cells [to check entry mechanism]: usually aptosis induced
+    - dendritic cells [to check entry mechanism]: usually apoptosis induced
 * no entry and thus no infection
     - Cells neither expressing ACE2 nor phagocyting virions on their own and the virions are able to fuse the membranes once phagocyted (usually captured in an endosome).
     E.g. antibody marked virions can get phagocyted by macrophages.